Registered jack

-A registered jack (RJ) is a standardized telecommunication network interface for connecting voice and data equipment to a computer service provided by a local exchange carrier or long distance carrier.
-Registered interfaces were first defined in the Universal Service Ordering Code (USOC) of the Bell System in the United States for complying with the registration program for customer-supplied telephone equipment mandated by the Federal Communications Commission (FCC) in the 1970s.
-Subsequently, in 1980 they were codified in title 47 of the Code of Federal Regulations Part 68.
-Registered jack connections began to see use after their invention in 1973 by Bell Labs.
+A Registered Jack (RJ) is a standardized telecommunication network interface for connecting voice and data equipment to a service provided by a local exchange carrier or long distance carrier.
+After their invention at Bell Labs by 1973, the standard was first defined in the Universal Service Ordering Code (USOC) system of the Bell System in the United States for complying with the registration program for customer-supplied telephone equipment mandated by the Federal Communications Commission (FCC).
+In 1980, they were codified in title 47 of the Code of Federal Regulations Part 68.

-The specification includes physical construction, wiring, and signal semantics.
+The specification includes physical construction, wiring, and signal semantics for numerous connection technologies.
 Accordingly, registered jacks are primarily named by the letters RJ, followed by two digits that express the type.
 Additional letter suffixes indicate minor variations.
 For example, RJ11, RJ14, and RJ25 are the most commonly used interfaces for telephone connections for one-, two-, and three-line service, respectively.
 Although these standards are legal definitions in the United States, some interfaces are used worldwide.

 The connectors used for registered jack installations are primarily the modular connector and the 50-pin miniature ribbon connector.
-For example, RJ11 and RJ14 use female six-position modular connectors, and RJ21 uses a 25-pair (50-pin) miniature ribbon connector.
-RJ11 uses two conductors in a six-position female modular connector, so can be made with any female six-position modular connector, while RJ14 uses four, so can be made with either a 6P4C or a 6P6C connector.
+For example, RJ11 uses a six-position two-conductor connector (6P2C), RJ14 uses a six-position four-conductor (6P4C) modular jack, while RJ21 uses a 25-pair (50-pin) miniature ribbon connector.